petersohn/home_automation/README.md

 the state changes.
 The values reported are current state, blink on time, blink off time.

+The following additional value is supported:
+* `default`: The default value of the output (a boolean).

 This interface supports the following commands:

 * `0`/`false`/`off`: Set the port value to 0.
 Turns off blinking.